Brainkite/CUDA_Flash_Attention2/README.md

 # FlashAttention 2 Implementation in Numba and CUDA

 This repository is an **educational exercise** to implement the FlashAttention 2 algorithm from the research paper description.
-The project demonstrates advanced CUDA programming and parallel processing techniques by implementing the algorithm in two ways:
+The project demonstrates CUDA programming and parallel processing techniques by implementing the algorithm in two ways:

 - **Numba-based Implementation:**
-  Uses Python with Numba's CUDA JIT facilities; the implementation is modularized into several components such as shared-memory assignment, loading Q/K/V, computing attention scores, reductions (log-sum-exp), and final output updates.
+  Uses Python with Numba's CUDA JIT facilities to get a better grasp of the algorithm before implementing the CUDA verison.

 - **CUDA C++ Implementation:**
-  Uses raw CUDA to implement the FlashAttention 2 forward pass with emphasis on performance optimizations and debugging through profiling.
+  Uses raw CUDA to implement the FlashAttention 2 forward pass

 ## Overview